forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/org-browser.md

 ## Retrieving Metadata

-You can retrieve a metadata component or all metadata of the same type.
+You can retrieve a single metadata component or all components of the same type.
 Click retrieve icon next to:

 - component name **(7)** to retrieve a component to your local project
 - metadata type **(8)** to retrive all components of the type